jachinrao/bond-portfolio-valuation/README.md

 - A simplified bond rating system (AAA, AA, A, and default).
 - Yield curves for pricing bonds based on ratings.
-- A transition matrix derived from historical data to model rating changes.
+- A transition matrix  to model rating changes.
 - Gaussian copula for introducing correlation between bond transitions.
 - Portfolio return calculations with an optional interest rate risk adjustment.